pxydi/amld20_text_classification/README.md

 Welcome!
 This repository contains all resources for the **Spam Detection** hands-on exercise, presented during the [EPFL Extension School Workshop - Machine Learning and Data Visualization](https://appliedmldays.org/workshops/epfl-extension-school-workshop-machine-learning-and-data-visualization) at the [Applied Machine Learning Days 2020](https://appliedmldays.org/).

 In this hands-on exercise, participant are tasked to preprocess examples of spam and ham emails, and train their own text classifier.
-The goal of this hands-on exercise is to provide a general overview about the topic of text classification, and to showcase how to perform feature extraction.
-At the end, the participants will be able to train their own text classifier model, trained on spam/ham emails, and to predict the most likely class membership of any new sample of text.
+The goal of this hands-on exercise is to provide a general overview on the topic of text classification.
+At the end of this workshop, the participants will be able to train their own text classifier model, trained on spam/ham emails, and to predict the most likely class membership of any new sample of text.

 **Slides**: The Google slides connected to this talk can be found [here](https://docs.google.com/presentation/d/1Jg9rO_3dXwKzJyDOr2ley8Is5oWKE6D_aJJlJrpw0mw/present?usp=sharing).